AnyFetch/developers.anyfetch.com/blueprint.md

 > This page is anyFetch reference.
 See [http://developers.anyfetch.com](this page) for informations regarding general usage.

-**Fetch API** is designed to help you search in  massive amounts of documents coming from various sources, in various formats.
+**Fetch API** is designed to help you search massive amounts of documents coming from various sources, in various formats.
 See [authentication](/authentication.html) for authentication details.

 # Group Index